Measuring gas concentrations of small samples

 2b

 To test the validity of equations 2a and 2b, we tried three different CH4 concentrations of calibration gases (10.747 ppm, 50.530 ppm, and 98.889 ppm) and each with three different volumes (0.25 cm3, 0.50 cm3, 0.75 cm3) with the closed-loop method.
-Figure 3 shows the excellent linearity between the product of ΔCH4 and the sum of Veff and Vcal and the product of the methane concentration difference between the calibration gas and the base line (CH4_cal - CH4_base) and Vcal.
-The calibration line has a slope of 0.982 and R2 of 0.999.
-The close 1-to-1 linearity and high R-squared value demonstrates the validity and the robustness of equations 2a and 2b.
-One nice feature for using equation 2b is that the volume of calibration gas and sample air can be different.
+Figure 4 shows the excellent linearity between the product of ΔCH4 and the sum of Veff and Vcal and the product of the methane concentration difference between the calibration gas and the base line (CH4_cal - CH4_base) and Vcal.

-Figure 3.
+Figure 4.
 The linear relationship between the product of ΔCH4 and the sum of effective volume (Veff) and calibration gas volume (Vcal) and the product of the methane concentration difference between calibration gas and the base line (CH4_cal -CH4_base) and Vcal.
 Three different methane concentration of calibration gases (10.747 ppm, 50.530 ppm, and 98.889 ppm) and each with three different volume (0.25 cm3, 0.5 cm3, and 0.75 cm3) were used in this closed-loop injection test

+When using this closed-loop method, consider the following to minimize the uncertainties in your results.
 First, when drawing the calibration gas or sample air into the syringe, slightly over-fill the syringe and expel some amount of air to the set-point volume just before injecting the needle into the septum.

 Second, with the closed-loop configuration, the CH4 reading before or after injection might be not be as stable as you would expect.
 Changes can occur because the optical cavity of the analyzer operates at sub-ambient pressure of around 40 kPa.
 Any diffusion caused by the pressure gradient between the inside and outside of the optical cavity will likely cause small background level changes in the closed loop CH4 reading.
 Normally, less than one minute is needed to finish one injection measurement.
 If the change of CH4 concentration (ΔCH4) from the injection is larger (e.g., over 100 ppb), this small background level change can be ignored.
-However, if your ΔCH4 is less than 10 ppb, ΔCH4 should be corrected for the change based on the slope of CH4 just before the injection.
+However, if your ΔCH4 is less than 10 ppb, ΔCH4 should be corrected for the change based on the slope of CH4 just before injection.

 Third, if the methane concentration of your sample air is very high, the CH4_post is approaching 50 ppm, and the volume of the sample air is already very small (~ 0.1 cm3), then an additional buffer volume can be added into the closed-loop.
 The buffer volume should be placed between the inlet of the analyzer and the 3-way T-shaped compression fitting.
 With an additional buffer volume, you would need to re-run a calibration gas to determine the new Veff.
 In theory, with a buffer volume of 2 liters and sample air volume of 0.1 cm3, the closed-loop method can measure the concentration of the sample air up to 100% (v/v) of methane.